ibm-cloud-docs/vpc/using-lbaas.md

 Check for these possibilities:

-* The provided certificate CRN might not be valid.
+* The provided certificate CRN may not be valid.
-* The certificate instance in Certificate Manager might not have an associated private key.
+* The certificate instance in Certificate Manager may not have an associated private key.